 You May Also Be Interested In:

-- Platform and infrastructure developer
+- web and mobile apps developer

 You are required to provide official evidence of academic achievement in secondary education.
 This can be demonstrated through:

 - Final grades under the Ontario curriculum (obtained through correspondence, night school or through TVO)